 This program is made possible by generous lead support from:

-A free literacy program, for 550 at-risk 3-to-5-year-old children from five local Head Start Centers,
+A free literacy program, for approximately 550 and growing at-risk 3-to-5-year-old children from five local Head Start Centers,

 which uses in-class workshops led by a teaching artist to help students explore characters and themes of plays through interactive activities.